$0 China → UK Global Talent Guide — Quick-Start Checklist

 How to set it up:

-Request a linked UK account.
+2. Request a linked UK account.
 HSBC's Global Transfer service allows Premier customers to open a UK account before arriving.
-The application can be initiated at any HSBC Premier branch in China — Beijing, Shanghai, Shenzhen, and Guangzhou all have dedicated international banking desks.
+Ask HSBC Premier about the current linked-account process and service availability in China.

 Important limitation: HSBC Premier does not exempt you from the SAFE limit.
-It makes the transfer process easier, but you still cannot move more than $50,000 equivalent per person per year through official banking channels.
+It makes the transfer process easier, but the formal $50,000 individual foreign-currency purchase limit still applies; confirm how any specific transfer is treated under current bank and SAFE rules.

 Working Within the SAFE Limit